 How do I get to go on a guided walk?

-We are asking all visitors to book onto a guided walk online or by phone in advance to ensure that numbers are not exceeded.
-In some circumstances people turning up ‘on spec’ might be accommodated if there is space, but this is not guaranteed.
+Visitors can arrive on the day and book onto a guided walk or book online or by phone in advance to ensure that numbers are not exceeded.
 See below for the booking link.

 Will I be able to hold a flag and handle replica objects on the walk?